Mimars-Project/Mimars-Project/README.md

 - 👋 Hi, I’m @Mimars-Project
 - 👀 I’m interested in Video Games and Open Source
-- 🌱 I’m currently learning C++ and Java Swing
+- 🌱 I’m currently learning software development using front-end frameworks
-- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: here

 <!---